KikoAlfaro101/FirebaseGPGS/README.md

 ## 4. Putting all together

 Once the cloud services are configurated, let's call the API services from the Unity project.
-All the script snippets showed below have been extracted of the official documentation of Google, which is the owner of all the rights associated to them.

 ### GPGS management